Thursday, August 22, 2024

 Morning: After yet another breakfast of freshly baked croissants and cappuccino, we hailed a taxi to Park Güell.
 Despite the crowds, Gaudí's whimsical park was a charm.
 From the colorful mosaic benches to the lizard sculpture, every corner seemed to hold a very Gaudi (no pun intended) surprise.

-Afternoon: We marveled at the ongoing masterpiece that is Sagrada Familia.
-Still under construction after 200 some years.
-What captivated me was the light filtering in from the stained glass windows, highlighting the stone forest Gaudi designed.
-Outside the richness of the sculptures and the facade really capture your attention and to be honest overwhelm the senses.
+Afternoon: On way back from the park, we took a taxi ride to the ongoing masterpiece that is Sagrada Familia.
+We marveled at the still under construction church going on for 200 some years.
+What captivated me most was the abundance of natural light filtering in from the stained glass windows, highlighting the stone forest Gaudi designed.
+Outside the richness of the sculptures and the facade really captures your attention and to be honest overwhelm the senses.
 From Sagrada Familia, we then meandered through Arc de Triomf and Parc de Ciutadella.
 The fruit topped towering spires of Sagrada Familia reached towards the sky, a testament to human creativity.
 As we wandered through Parc de Ciutadella, we were enchanted by its serene beauty, from the lush greenery to the shimmering lake.

 Evening: En route to the Cathedral, we stumbled upon architectural wonders like Mercy de Santa Caterina and Mercy de Sant Antoni.
-A quick pit stop for café and snacks recharged our weary legs, allowing us to appreciate the cathedral's intricate glasswork.
-The Gothic Quarter glowed in the evening light, its ancient streets bathed in a golden hue, the marble fountains and metal ones too reminding that the area has been lived in for centuries and people live there still.
+A quick stop for some wine (red vermouth) and snacks recharged our weary legs, allowing us to appreciate the cathedral's intricate glasswork.
+The Gothic Quarter glowed in the evening light, its ancient streets bathed in a golden hue, discovering the many marble fountains and metal ones too reminding that these common areas and water fountains were where the people congregated socially for centuries and people that live there still do.
 We couldn't help but feel a sense of wonder at the richness that surrounded us.

 Day 4: Market Marvels

-Tuesday dawned with a visit to Mercado de la Boqueria, where we feasted on Oysters, fresh fruits, empanadas, and of course, jamón ibérico with aged manchengo cheese.
+Tuesday dawned with a visit to Mercado de la Boqueria (not too far from Placa Catalunya), where we feasted on Oysters, fresh fruits, empanadas, and of course, jamón ibérico with aged manchengo cheese.

 Morning: We explored the vibrant Eixample neighborhood, soaking in the authentic local vibe.
 From charming cafes to bustling markets, every corner seemed to hold a new discovery.
-The lively atmosphere was infectious, and we found ourselves drawn deeper into the heart of the neighborhood.
+The lively atmosphere was infectious, and we found ourselves drawn deeper into the heart of the neighborhood near University of Barceloa and walking along the Rbla Rambla.

-Evening: A must have is a sandwich from Bo de B (In Gothic quarter not too far from the Cathedral.
-Grab a sandwich (ask for all toppings and all sauces) and eat sitting on the steps of the cathedral for a lifelong memory.
-As our Barcelona escapade drew to a close, we reflect on how much more there is to see in Barcelona, a football game, the stadium, the olympic park perhaps.
+Evening: Before leaving Barsa, a sandwich from Bo de B (In Gothic quarter not too far from the Cathedral is a must have.
+The lines are long, mostly exchange students.
+Grab a sandwich (ask for all toppings and all sauces) and potato fries.
+Sit by the steps of the cathedral and enjoy this meal to make a lifelong memory.
+As our Barcelona escapade drew to a close, we reflect on how much more there is to do in Barcelona, a football game, the stadium, the olympic park..next time perhaps.

 Day 5: Adieu